mit-pdos/noria/README.md

 ```

 The `--release` enables compilation optimizations, and is necessary to
 get sensible numbers.
+Note that compiling with optimizations will also
+take longer than a regular debug build.

 Once compiled, the benchmarker can be run with
 ```console
 $ target/release/vote --runtime 30 --prepopulate-articles 10000 soup://
 ```